mindspore-ai/mindspore/docs/api/api_python_en/mindspore.mint.rst

 ===============

 mindpsore.mint provides a large number of functional, nn, optimizer interfaces.
 The API usages and functions are consistent with the mainstream usage in the industry for easy reference.
+The mint interface is currently an experimental interface and performs better than ops in graph mode of O0 and PyNative mode.
+Currently, the graph sinking mode and CPU/GPU backend are not supported, and it will be gradually improved in the future.

 The module import method is as follows: